scrabbletank/farhome-rules/rulesdoc.md

 ### The Tile Grid

-The game world uses a sqaure or hex tile grid with each tile representing a 5x5 foot area.
+The game world uses a square or hex tile grid with each tile representing a 5x5 foot area.
 Each creature takes up a number of tiles based on their size, which in the case of your adventurers is a single tile.
-For simplicities sake when determining movement or ability ranges on a square grid we assume that distance is _non-euclidean_.
+For simplicities sake when determining movement or ability ranges on a square grid we assume that distance is _non-Euclidean_.
 Basically all this means is travelling to a square diagonal to you costs the same amount of movement as moving to a square orthogonal to you.
 Hex grids do a much better job at handling movement in all directions, but it can be hard to find resources that support hex grids.

 ___
 >##### Variant Rule - No Diagonal Movement